Mean-field control problems with multi-dimensional singular controls: Introduction and problem formulation

 The rest of this paper is organised as follows.
-In Section \ref{section reward functional}, we introduce two-layer parametrisations and reformulate our optimisation problem based on this framework.
-From this, we derive a more explicit representation of the reward functional in Section \ref{section dpp and reward functional}, which finally allows us to derive a DPP in Section \ref{section dpp}.
-Using this DPP we derive the QVI in Section \ref{section qvi} and prove that it characterises the value function.
+In Section \ref{section parametrisations}, we introduce two-layer parametrisations {of singular controls and connect them to approximating sequences of continuous controls.
+Building upon this framework, Section \ref{section reward functional} defines the reward functional in terms of two-layer parametrisations and derives its explicit representation involving minimal jump costs.
+Finally, Section \ref{section applications} applies these results to establish a dynamic programming principle in Section \ref{section dpp} and, under additional assumptions, to characterise the value function in terms of a quasi-variational inequality in Section \ref{section qvi}.}